Kovnir/FastTweener/README.md

 rigidbody.TweenRotate(vectorTo, duration);
 ```

+When you create a Tween it will play automatically.

 Each method has required parametrs:
 ```c#
 T endValue              //finish value of tween.
 Vector3 or float depends on method